indigoparadox/doomlegacy/legacy_one/trunk/docs/README_Compiling.txt

 You can have several doomlegacy versions in your run directory.
 They may have any name you choose.
-I suggest making a name that identifies the variation, such as "dl_i686_athlon_v3".
+I suggest making a name that identifies the variation, such as "doomlegacy_i686_athlon_v3".

-You must have system permissions for the type of install.
+You must have system permissions for system install.
 An ordinary user can only install_user.

 >> make install